 The only thing worse than bad design, is great design with no clear message - not having anything to say.
 This is a sure sign of someone who skipped over the initial steps and thought that good design would save their lack of a thoughtful, useful business offering.

-I know this doesn’t work from experience… meaning, I too fell into the trap of “here is a half baked idea that might work, so now I’ll spend 90% of my time on how it looks as opposed to what I’m offering.”
+I know this doesn’t work from experience… meaning, I too fell into the trap of “here is a half baked idea that might work, so now I’ll spend 90% of my time on how it looks as opposed to clearly defining the value I’m offering”.

 The result?
 I failed.
 Miserably.

 Plenty of businesses thrive with crappy websites if they offer a great product or service.
 The opposite is not true.

 *Note: said businesses with crappy websites and good products could drastically increase their profits with a powerful online experience… so make sure to mention that to them ;)

 Let’s take it a step further and look at sites that live on a platform like Shopify, BigCommerce, WordPress or any other system that has a robust app ecosystem full of developers making little plugins or add-ons for basic stores and sites.

 One of the biggest mistakes I see Shopify store owners make is relying on gimmicky apps that add spinning prize wheels, pop-up messages about what “Billy from FL just bought”, and other annoyances instead of focusing on their content, positioning and messaging - the true foundation of a strong online store.